foysal00100/Quad-English-speaking-practice-group.ISCMUB22/index.md

 - Stay focused on the task at hand
 - Have an agenda for each session so expectations are clear (what will be covered, how, and by whom)
-- Don’t split up the work (for example: math problems—group d all the problems, but could take turns going over them)
+- Don’t split up the work
 - Don’t view the study group as a substitute for tutoring (if needed) or individual study

 ## Suggestions